DrewEaster/thespian/README.md

 * Add application service concept to example?
 * How to deal with backward compatibility? i.e. events changing structure over time - certain amount of burden on framework user here...
 * Some kind of postStartup (after snapshot/event replay) to allow logic to be invoked post startup?
+* How to deal with event classes changing over time - adapter pipeline?

 License
 -------